2021 UEFA Champions League final: Relocation to Porto

 Due to the COVID-19 pandemic in Turkey, Premier League side Aston Villa offered to have Villa Park in Birmingham as the venue for the Champions League final instead of Istanbul to hold 8,000 English fans, which could be affected by travel limitations.
 Villa Park has previously hosted the 1999 Cup Winners' Cup Final, the last final of that UEFA competition.
 It also hosted the 2012 FA Community Shield, also contested between Manchester City and Chelsea, due to Wembley Stadium – England's national stadium – hosting the Olympic football tournament finals in the previous days, being picked in part because of its equidistance between Manchester and London.
-On 7 May 2021, Secretary of State for Transport Grant Shapps advised against any fans traveling to Turkey for the game.
+On 7 May 2021, Secretary of State for Transport Grant Shapps advised against any fans travelling to Turkey for the game.

 In negotiations with the Department for Digital, Culture, Media and Sport, UEFA would only consider Wembley as a potential venue within the United Kingdom, and required guarantees that their officials, sponsors and journalists would be exempt from the UK COVID-19 travel restrictions.
 The British Government was unable to agree to this, and on 13 May 2021, UEFA announced the final was relocated to the Estádio do Dragão in Porto, Portugal, a country that was on the British "green list" for unrestricted travel during the pandemic.